cleanlab/cleanlab/README.md

 * The best place to learn is [our Slack community](https://cleanlab.ai/slack).

 * Have ideas for the future of cleanlab?
 How are you using cleanlab?
-[Join the discussion](https://github.com/cleanlab/cleanlab/discussions).
+[Join the discussion](https://github.com/cleanlab/cleanlab/discussions) and check out [our active/planned Projects and what we could use your help with](https://github.com/cleanlab/cleanlab/projects).

 * Have code improvements for cleanlab?
 See the [development guide](DEVELOPMENT.md) and [submit a pull request](CONTRIBUTING.md).